malworthy/smoke/README.md

 - run(path)

 String Functions
+- ascii(string) // gets the ascii value of the first character of a string
+- upper(string) // converts a string to upper case
 - split(str, delim) // split a string on delimeter.  a returns list
 - splitlines(str) // split a string on newline.  a returns list